anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 ## Media Type Registration {#media-type}

+This document registers two media type for the serialization format of DNS messages in CBOR.
+They follow the procedures specified in {{!RFC6838}}.

 ### "application/dns+cbor"

-This document registers the media type for the serialization format of DNS messages in CBOR.
-It follows the procedures specified in {{!RFC6838}}.

 Type name: application